The A chord on the guitar

 • A13 (root, 5, b7, 3, 6)

-You need actual songs that have these chords in them in order to play and experience these sounds in context.
-Without this, you simply won’t learn them properly.
-Sign up for my guitar courses for this experience.
+You need actual songs that use these chords to hear and experience their sound in context.
+Without that, you simply won’t learn them properly.

-Below are all the intervals used to build these arpeggios and scales around the A-shaped chord.
+Below are the intervals used to construct these arpeggios and scales around the A-shaped chord.

 Guitar chords